 Thousands of people fell for the scams and lost their digital coins.

-We Can Trace and Recover Cryptocurrencies
+We Can Trace and Assist with the Recover Cryptocurrencies

-People mistakenly believe that cryptocurrencies like bitcoin are untraceable.
+People mistakenly believe that cryptocurrencies like Bitcoin are untraceable.

 And once someone steals them, no one can ever recover the funds.